aphex-/BrotherhoodOfNode/README.md

 parameter is the menu hierarchy as a string.
 The second parameter is the type of node to create if the menu entry is clicked.
 In our case this would be **MyNode**.

+### Next Up..
+* The editor needs tab pages for multiple opened graphs.
+This is prepared via **graphId** or **path** The Graph listener also needs this as a parameter for every event.
+* Code style and code documentation (no idea whats the state of the art.
+Following microsofts or unitys recommendations?)
+* cleanup code, refactor namespaces